wiseby/wiseby.github.io/_drafts/thoughts-about-modern-3dprinting.md

 ### Quality of Life Improvments

-For someone like me, a often wonder about how to make things easier in my day to day life, when I struggle with anything really.
+For someone like me, I often wonder about how to make things easier in my day to day life, when I struggle with anything really.
 The idea to make a process easier, safer,

-You should be able to get creative and make things with your printer that you, yes you can, use and find value in.
+You should be able to get creative and make things with your printer that you, yes you, can use and find value in.

 ## The speed obsesity.